 The National Link Coalition publishes a monthly electronic newsletter, The LINK-Letter, filled with news about public policy, research, coalitions, and exciting new developments.
 We also have a Speakers’ Bureau who can provide workshops and training to a variety of disciplines and to public audiences.
 Contact us for more details.

-Women’s shelters are forging partnerships with animal welfare groups to provide foster care for the animal victims of domestic violence, thereby enabling battered women, children and pets to leave abusive relationships earlier.
-Many pioneering domestic violence shelters are building animal kennels within the shelters themselves to keep family survivors together.
+Women’s shelters are forging partnerships with animal welfare groups to provide foster care for the animal victims of domestic violence, thereby enabling abused women, children and pets to leave abusive relationships earlier.
+Over 300 pioneering domestic violence shelters have built animal kennels to keep all family survivors together.